freezy/dmd-extensions/README.md

   VPM with `Setup64.exe` and you know what you're doing.

 ## Developer Setup

+This project is built with Visual Studio 2022.
+Be sure to include .NET 4.7.2 when installing.

 After cloning the repo, you'll need to restore the [DllExport](https://github.com/3F/DllExport) dependency.
 There is a script that does it for you.
 Go into the cloned repo and run: